Papiel/salesFetch/README.md

 All the apex code is in the repo [salesFetch-Apex](https://github.com/Papiel/salesFetch-Apex).

 ### With Eclipse (preferred)
-You can use [Force.com IDE](https://wiki.developerforce.com/page/Force.com_IDE) directecly integrated into Eclipse IDE.
-This allow to manage the code, sync it with the dist Salesforce server, and return test into the IDE.
+You can use [Force.com IDE](https://wiki.developerforce.com/page/Force.com_IDE) directcly integrated into Eclipse IDE.
+This allows to manage the code, sync it with the dist Salesforce server, and return test into the IDE.
 More informations in the [introduction](https://wiki.developerforce.com/page/An_Introduction_to_Force_IDE).

 ### With Sublime Text 3
 You can use [MavensMate](http://mavensmate.com/) and the integration into the SublimText3 text editor to manage the Apex code.
 To connect an existing project to the plugin [use this link](http://mavensmate.com/Plugins/Sublime_Text/Existing_Projects).